BillMick/phone-book/README.md

 # description
 This code has been written since at least two years now in a context of school evaluation.
-The task was to write a C++ program that permit to manage a phone book as we do with our cell phones.
+The task was to write a C++ program that would permit to manage a phone book as we do with our cell phones.
 Then, we should be able to create, read, update and delete (CRUD) contacts.

 # before run program